What is loft ventilation?

 Roof tile vents

-Gable end vents
+Gable vents

 Mechanical extractor fan

-Loft ventilation building regulations
+Loft ventilation building regulations and requirements

 Loft conversions must meet specific Building Regulations in the UK to ensure your new space is safe, energy efficient, and adequately ventilated.

-Two key documents cover this: Approved Document F (Ventilation) and Part L (Conservation of Fuel and Power).
+Loft ventilation requirements depend on the roof type, insulation and room use.
+For England, Approved Document F 2026 covers ventilation and Approved Document L 2026 covers energy performance and insulation standards.
 Together, they set out the standards for airflow, insulation, and ventilation performance in habitable roof spaces.

-Approved Document F – Ventilation requirements
+Approved Document F: Ventilation requirements

 Approved Document F outlines the minimum levels of ventilation required in loft conversions, depending on room type.
 These standards help prevent damp, stale air, and unhealthy conditions.